B-h-u-m-i-k-a/Web_dev/README.md

 (EX8) Write the XHTML code using JavaScript Object Notation (JSON) to accept from the user name, phone no, mail-id, stored in database.
 Retrieve same information from database using a separate PHP script.

+>>>>SERVELET PROGS<<<<

 (EX9) Write a servlet that returns a randomly chosen greeting from a list of five different greetings.
 The greeting must be stored as constant strings in the program.

+(EX10) Write a servlet for the XHTML code of exercise 6 that computes the total cost of ordered light bulbs after adding 2% sales tax.
+The servlet must inform the buyer of exactly what was ordered in table.

+(EX11) Write and test a JSP document that displays the form of exercise 6 and produces the same response document as exercise 10.

+(EX12) Write a mark-up document to create a form that collects favorite popular songs, including the name of the song, the composer and the performing artist or group.
+This document must call a servlet when the form is submitted and another servlet to request a current list of survey results.

+(EX13) Create a simple Java web application using Servlet and JDBC.